British Virgin Islands: Education

 The British Virgin Islands operates several government schools as well as private schools.
 There is also a community college, H. Lavity Stoutt Community College, that is located on the eastern end of Tortola.
 This college was named after Lavity Stoutt, the first Chief Minister of the British Virgin Islands.
 There remains segregation in the school system; while BVIslander and Belonger children make up a significant proportion of pupils in private schools, Non-Belongers are prohibited from attending government schools.
 It is extremely common for students from the British Virgin Islands to travel overseas for secondary and tertiary education, either to the University of the West Indies, or to colleges and universities in either the United Kingdom, United States or Canada.
 Coaching in certain sports, such as athletics, squash and football is of a high level.

 The literacy rate in the British Virgin Islands is high at 98%.

 There is a University of the West Indies Open campus in the territory and a Marine Science educational facility.

 Culture

 Language

 The primary language is English, although there is a local dialect.
 Spanish is spoken by Puerto Rican, Dominican and other Hispanic immigrants.

 Music

 The traditional music of the British Virgin Islands is called fungi after the local cornmeal dish with the same name, often made with okra.
 The special sound of fungi is due to a unique local fusion between African and European music.
-It functions as a medium of local history and folklore and is therefore a cherished cultural form of expression that is part of the curriculum in BVI schools.
 The fungi bands, also called "scratch bands", use instruments ranging from calabash, washboard, bongos and ukulele, to more traditional western instruments like keyboard, banjo, guitar, bass, triangle and saxophone.
 Apart from being a form of festive dance music, fungi often contains humorous social commentaries, as well as BVI oral history.